Catterwaul/tuple/Sources/Documentation.docc/Properties.md

 #### Recommended Mental Model for "Tuple Properties": Key Path Closures

 Say that we want to get the [`count`](https://developer.apple.com/documentation/swift/collection/count-4l4qk) of a `String Array`.
-Because types and protocols can be extended, Swift provides that functionality using this syntax:
+Because `Array` is a named type, Swift provides that functionality using this syntax:

 ```swift
 ["🧛🏼‍♂️"].count